trouchet/tarzan/roadmaps/4_testing/tests.md

     assert response.status_code == 200
 ```

-d.
-Run Tests with pytest:
+- Run Tests with pytest:

 Execute your tests using the pytest command: